michaelwitk/befast/README.md

 ## Why?

-- Same workflow you already love.
-Pretty UI, working CLI.
+- Same workflow.
+Pretty UI, convenient CLI, git push.
+- No arbitrary limits.
-- No need to sign up on 50 different sites to get your database, queue, rate limiting...
+- No need to sign up on 25 different sites to get your database, job processing, queue, rate limiting...
+- Private.
+- No billing surprises.
-- No hidden asterik on free\*
+- No hidden asterik on **free\***
 - Drop in replacement.
 Keep your code as-is.
-- No arbitrary limits.
-- Billing without surprises.
-- Any docker service can be defined in code, will be built on deploy.
-- Built-in storage, one-click start.
+Deploy alongside your existing infrastructure.
 - Better performance, data closer to code.
-- Private.
 - Escape hatch.
 Have an exit strategy once a company changes pricing on the fly.
+- Built-in storage, one-click start.
+- Any docker compose service can be defined in code, will be built on deploy.
+- Oh, and btw... works with not just Next.js.
+[Learn more](https://befa.st/npm-run-start)